-a.
-Contingent Rewards: Recognizes and rewards individual accomplishments.
-Developing Proficient Accomplished DISTINGUISHED (COMMENT REQUIRED) NOT DEMONSTRATED (COMMENT REQUIRED) Develops criteria and procedures for recognizing hard work and results from individuals and groups.
-Capitalizes on formal and informal opportunities to Recognize the accomplishments and hard work of all stakeholders.
+Candidate's Leadership I accurately and pro-actively targe - ed with Focus of Leadersl hip: a.
+Contingent Rewards: Rec ognizes and rewards individual a ccomplishments.
+Developing Proficient Accomplished Distinguished (Comment Required) NOT DEMONSTRATED (COMMENT REQUIRED) Develops criteria and procedures for recognizing hard work and results from individuals and groups. and Capitalizes on formal and informal opportunities to Recognize the accomplishments and hard work of all stakeholders.
 Maximize the intangible assets of a school. and Involves all stakeholder groups in the recognition and reward process. and Promotes the accomplishments of the school.
 Inspires all stakeholders to make significant contributions.
 Improves perceptions of stakeholders that they have the ability to contribute to increases in student achievement. b.
-Discipline: Protects teacher rs from issues and influences tha at would detract from their time or focus.
-Communicates to the entire school community the importance of an effective learning environment, and that instructional time and focus are the school's top priority.
-Establishes systems that minimize or eliminate interruptions and distractions to classroom instruction, including A school schedule that maximizes instructional time.
-Policies and procedures that maximize the use of instructional time. and ☐ Enforces policies and procedures related to instruction time to assure that all staff members and all students benefit from periods of focused instruction. and Serves as a champion for protecting and maximizing instructional time and focus to assure an effective learning environment. c.
-Focus: Establishes clear go als and keeps those goals in the forefront of the school's attention on.
+Discipline: Protects teache rs from issues and influences that at would detract from their time or focus.
+Communicates to the entire school community the importance of an effective learning environment, and that instructional time and focus are the school's top priority. and Establishes systems that minimize or eliminate interruptions and distractions to classroom instruction, including A school schedule that maximizes instructional time.
+Policies and procedures that maximize the use of instructional time. and Enforces policies and procedures related to instruction time to assure that all staff members and all students benefit from periods of focused instruction. and Serves as a champion for protecting and maximizing instructional time and focus to assure an effective learning environment. c.
+Focus: Establishes clear go als and keeps those goals in the e forefront of the school's attentio on.
 Understands the importance of setting high expectations for student learning and achievement.
-Leads the school community in the establishment of rigorous and concrete goals to ensure student learning and achievement.
-Creates processes and procedures to Clearly communicate the goals and progress toward achieving them to all members of the school community.
+Leads the school community in the establishment of rigorous and concrete goals to ensure student learning and achievement. and Creates processes and procedures to Clearly communicate the goals and progress toward achieving them to all members of the school community.
 Maintain a consistent focus on the school's goals. and Leverages high, concrete goals in order to continually create demand for innovation and improvement.

-d.
-Involvement in Curriculum, Instruction, and Assessment: Is directly involved in helping teachers design curricular activities and address assessment and instructional issues.
-Developing Proficient Accomplished DISTINGUISHED (COMMENT REQUIRED) NOT DEMONSTRATED (COMMENT REQUIRED) Demonstrates knowledge and understanding of curriculum, instruction, and assessment issues. and Actively initiates activities to address curriculum, instruction, and assessment issues.
+Developing Proficient Accomplished Distinguished (Comment Required) NOT DEMONSTRATED (COMMENT REQUIRED) and and and Demonstrates knowledge and understanding of curriculum, instruction, and assessment issues.
+Actively initiates activities to address curriculum, instruction, and assessment issues.
 Provides and actively participates with teachers in meaningful professional development and opportunities to Reflect upon their practice.
 Engage in peer-to-peer learning.
 Design instructional and curricular activities.
-Address assessment issues. and Models effective pedagogy that includes Communicating learning goals.
+Address assessment issues.
+Models effective pedagogy that includes Communicating learning goals.
 Acquiring and integrating knowledge.
 Extending and refining knowledge.
-Applying knowledge. and Helps teachers adopt, adapt, or design rigorous research-based curriculum, instruction, and assessment practices, programs, and interventions. е.
-(Order: Establishes a set of s standard operating procedures a and routines.
+Applying knowledge.
+Helps teachers adopt, adapt, or design rigorous research-based curriculum, instruction, and assessment practices, programs, and interventions. e.
+Order: Establishes a set of s standard operating procedures a and routines.
 Is developing clear structures, rules, procedures, and routines for student and staff behavior. and Has established and consistently enforces policies, procedures, and routines that maximize opportunities for all students to learn. and Maximizes the established policies, procedures, and routines to build a culture that is safe, orderly, and enhances student and teacher abilities to engage in meaningful and productive work. and Uses an orderly environment to sustain confidence in the school's ability to educate all children. f.
-C Outreach: Is an advocate an nd spokesperson of the school to Communicates with stakeholder groups about school initiatives and activities.
-Advocates for the school with The Community.
+Outreach: Is an advocate ar nd spokesperson of the school t Communicates with stakeholder groups about school initiatives and activities. and Advocates for the school with The Community.
 Parents.
 Central Office.
 Teachers.
 Staff.
 Students. and Collects perception data from the school community to inform advocacy activities.
 Uses community relationships as both tangible and intangible assets to engage all stakeholders in Family and community involvement initiatives.
 School governance and improvement.
 Contributing to improving student learning and achievement.